pdrazewski/components-compiler/README.md

 - Compile HTML / TWIG templates with twig-loader
 - Compile JS with babel-loader (ES2015 preset)
 - Compile CSS with scss-loader, css-loader and postcss-loader (autoprefixer)
+- Bundle fonts and images with url-loader and file-loader
 - Source maps are set up for both CSS and JS
 - Live update with webpack-dev-server